Learn Oneida

 ukwahwa·tsíle̲ʔ

-All our family
+All of ours's family

 swahwa·tsíle̲ʔ

-All of yours family
+All of yours's family

 laotihwa·tsíle̲ʔ

-All (males) their family
+Their (males) family

 aotihwa·tsíle̲ʔ